XiWen0627/MaxEnIRL_Try/IRL/MEDIRL.md

 - Pytorch==2.4.0-CUDA11.8

 ## Project Documentation
+Following is a brief list of functions and classes exported by modules.
+Please visit souce code for more details.

 ## 1. [gridWalk.py](https://github.com/XiWen0627/MaxEnIRL_Try/blob/main/IRL/gridWalk.py)
 ### Intuition
 Cycling route decision process can be mathematically modeled as an MDP, which forms the foundation for applying IRL.
 In our study, **cyclists are treated as agents in an MDP**.
 Solving this MDP model will give us the optimal decision strategy for each different location.
 Specifically, we can define the elements of the MDP as follows.